Financial Aid can sometimes be a confusing process.

 Create an account on the VFAO site and fill out a short interview.

-Once you are logged onto the Virtual Financial Aid Office (VFAO), it will ask you whether or not you have completed a Free Application for Federal Student Aid (FAFSA) for the 2019-2020 academic school year.
+Once you are logged onto the Virtual Financial Aid Office (VFAO), it will ask you whether or not you have completed a Free Application for Federal Student Aid (FAFSA) for the 2019-2020 (or the 2020-2021 if applying for Summer 2020 quarter or later) academic school year.
 After you select your answer, you can then follow the instructions to proceed through the entire Student Interview process on VFAO.

 You are required to complete entrance counseling to ensure you understand the responsibilities and obligations you are taking on if you have never previously received a Direct Loan or Federal Family Education Loan (FEEL).

 Undergraduate Students: The entrance counseling will fulfill counseling requirements for Direct Subsidized Loans and Direct Unsubsidized Loans.

 Graduate/Professional Student: The entrance counseling will fulfill counseling requirements for Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.

 Time Frame: The Counseling Process typically takes 20-30 minutes and must be completed in one session.